What is Mule ESB?

 - You can deploy Mule in a variety of topologies, not just ESB.
 Because it is lightweight and embeddable, Mule can dramatically decrease time to market and increases productivity for projects to provide secure, scalable applications that are adaptive to change and can scale up or down as needed.

 - Mule's stage event-driven architecture (SEDA) makes it highly scalable.
-A major airline processes over 10,000 business transactions per second with Mule while H&R Block uses 13,000 Mule servers to support their highly distributed environment.
+A major financial services company processes billions of transactions per day with Mule across thousands of Mule servers in a highly distributed environment.

 There are two editions of Mule: Community and Enterprise.
 Enterprise is the enterprise-class version of the ESB, with additional features and capabilities that are ideal for production deployments of Mule that have requirements for performance, HA, resiliency, or technical support.
 Mule Community and Enterprise are built on a common codebase, so it is easy to upgrade from Community to Enterprise.
 Learn more about Mule ESB Community vs. Mule ESB Enterprise.